• Wed. 07.06.

 Tarmo Peltokoski

-In recent seasons, Peltokoski has debuted at many major festivals including the Rheingau Music Festival and the Schleswig Holstein Music Festival, as well as in the great concert halls such as Köln Philharmonie and Hamburg’s Elbphilharmonie.
-He has also given debuts with the HR-Sinfonieorchester, the Orchestre Philharmonique de Radio France and the Rotterdam Philharmonisch Orkest.
-In August 2022, aged 22, Tarmo Peltokoski conducted his first complete Wagner Ring Cycle at the Eurajoki Bel Canto Festival.
-In the same year he was appointed Musical and Artistic Director of the Latvian National Symphony Orchestra, Principal Guest Conductor of Rotterdam Philharmonisch Orkest and Musical Director of the Orchestre National du Capitole de Toulouse.
-This summer, this young Finn with give his debut with the LA Philharmonic with a concert in the famous Hollywood Bowl.
+In recent seasons, Peltokoski has debuted at many major festivals, including the Rheingau Music Festival and the Schleswig-Holstein Music Festival, as well as in the great concert halls such as the Köln Philharmonie and the Elbphilharmonie Hamburg.
+In addition, he has given debuts with the hr-Sinfonieorchester, the Orchestre Philharmonique de Radio France and the Rotterdam Philharmonic.
+At just 22, Peltokoski conducted his first complete Ring Cycle as well as another significant Wagner work – Tristan und Isolde – at the Eurajoki Bel Canto Festival.
+In the same year, he was also appointed Principal Guest Conductor of the Rotterdam Philharmonisch Orkest, Musical and Artistic Director of the Latvian National Symphony Orchestra and Music Director Designate of the Orchestre National du Capitole de Toulouse.

 Percussion